pkv-ctrl/test/README.md

-README updated from MANAGED device
+README.md updated from BYOD which doesn't have access to github.com